-In Reception children are ready for excursions off-site and for a wide range of new experiences.
-We arrange for regular short walks in the neighbourhood for them to learn about the built environment and different places of work.
+Similarly, we arrange for the Reception children to go on regular short walks in the local neighbourhood if it is relevant to their learning and an opportunity to extend their learning beyond the classroom.
 During the year they undertake visits to a variety of locations which might include the theatre, a city farm and other places of interest.